 Eugenie’s creamy white satin dress looked straight out of a fairytale.
 The folded neckline, long sleeves, nipped in waist, and full skirt and train conjured images of Cinderella marrying her prince at the end of the 1950s cartoon and Princess Aurora in Sleeping Beauty.
 The gorgeous tiara featuring emeralds finished off the look and Eugenie looked every bit the part of the princess as she ascended the steps to meet her groom.

-While the tableau called to mind cartoon fairytales, I couldn’t be helped but nagged by a familiarity about her dress that I couldn’t put my finger on.
-There was something about the luxurious fabric, with its subtle pattern waving across the skirt that seemed niggling and familiar.
+While the tableau called to mind cartoon fairytales, I couldn’t help but be nagged by a familiarity about her dress that I couldn’t put my finger on.
+There was something about the luxurious fabric, with its subtle pattern waving across the skirt that seemed nigglingly familiar.